Who Is Tom Hardy?

-Born in England on September, 15 1977, actor Tom Hardy's first role in Band Of Brothers (2001) brought him to the spotlight.
-Other major roles followed, including in the films Black Hawk Down (2001), Star Trek: Nemesis (2002), Inception (2010), The Dark Knight Rises and Lawless (2012) and Mad Max: Fury Road (2014).
-Hardy received the first Oscar nomination of his career for his role as John Fitzgerald in the drama The Revenant (2015), and went on to star in the Spider-Man spinoff Venom (2018).
+Actor Tom Hardy first stepped into the spotlight after his role in the miniseries Band Of Brothers (2001).
+Other major roles followed, including in the films Black Hawk Down (2001), Star Trek: Nemesis (2002), Inception (2010), The Dark Knight Rises (2012), Lawless (2012) and Mad Max: Fury Road (2014).
+Hardy received his first Oscar nomination for his role as John Fitzgerald in the drama The Revenant (2015), and went on to star in the Spider-Man spinoff Venom (2018).

-Tom Hardy was born Edward Thomas Hardy on September 15, 1977, in Hammersmith, London, England.
-The only child of comedy and novel writer Edward Hardy and artist mother Anne, Tom Hardy suffered from alcoholism, drug addiction and delinquency during his teen and early adult years.
+Edward Thomas Hardy was born on September 15, 1977, in Hammersmith, London, England.
+The only child of comedy and novel writer Edward Hardy and artist mother Anne, Hardy suffered from alcoholism, drug addiction and delinquency during his teen and early adult years.

 Despite his demons, Hardy went on to pursue acting at the Richmond Drama School and the prestigious Drama Centre London.
 His intense commitment fine-tuned Hardy's acting skills.
 In a December 2002 interview with IGN, the actor stated, "When other schools would be doing, sort of, 30 hours, we were doing 60.
 And we'd be doing stuff that would prepare you in a very different way."

-In the summer of 2012, Hardy went on to star as a bootlegging brother in the Depression-era drama Lawless and as Bane, the villain of the film The Dark Knight Rises (2012).
-In 2014, Hardy appeared as Alfie Solomons in the British gangster series Peaky Blinders before he landed the role as the titular figure in the much lauded Mad Max: Fury Road (2015).
-The same year, he also starred in Legend (2015), playing both roles of infamous British mobster twin brothers Ronnie and Reggie Kray.
+In the summer of 2012, Hardy starred as a bootlegging brother in the Depression-era drama Lawless and as Batman's nemesis Bane in The Dark Knight Rises.
+He appeared as Alfie Solomons in the British gangster series Peaky Blinders, which premiered in 2014, before landing the headlining role of the much-lauded Mad Max: Fury Road in 2015.
+That same year he starred in Legend, playing both roles of infamous British mobster twin brothers Ronnie and Reggie Kray.

-That year Hardy also co-starred with Leonardo DiCaprio in The Revenant, a harrowing 19th-century drama focusing on two men who become bitter enemies in the wilderness.
-Directed by Alejandro González Iñárritu, the acclaimed project has earned 12 Academy Award nominations, with Hardy receiving an Oscar nod (his first) in the category of supporting actor.
+Also in 2015, Hardy co-starred with Leonardo DiCaprio in The Revenant, a harrowing 19th-century drama focusing on two men who become bitter enemies in the wilderness.
+Directed by Alejandro González Iñárritu, the project earned 12 Academy Award nominations, with Hardy receiving his first Oscar nomination in the category of supporting actor.

-Hardy has one child, son Louis Thomas Hardy (born on April 8, 2008), with ex-girlfriend Rachel Speed.
+Hardy has a child, son Louis Thomas Hardy (born on April 8, 2008), with ex-girlfriend Rachel Speed.
 In 1999, he married Sarah Ward; the couple parted ways in 2004.
 Hardy blames his drug habit for the split, after which he spent time in rehab to recover.
-He married English actress Charlotte Riley in 2014 and the couple welcomed their first child together in 2015.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!